Exporting Stata Results to MS Office

 You can resize the picture, and you can right click to edit it.

-From the Parameter Estimates
+Using the Parameter Estimates

 Suppose that we want to make a table of just the means in the above example.
 We can do this be taking advantage of a very nice feature of Stata.
 Most Stata commands produce temporary variables containing the key results.
 These temporary variables will continue to store these values until you use another Stata command that replaces those results, or until you end your Stata session.